Our Story and You

 Shauqie: I have to say, a lot of my knowledge of the sea today comes from Wak Saim.
 His wisdom, when he talks about the sea, makes me feel we are so small in comparison and that I need to be always humble and respectful of the sea.

 And the swim itself, is something I remember when I think about the challenges and anxiety my swimmers face.
-At that time, I was training with no science to it, just hitting hard laps of Freestyle at the pool everyday, which in the end didn’t work out and I had to revert to the Breaststroke anyway.
+At that time, I was training with no structure to it, just hitting hard laps of freestyle at the pool everyday, which in the end didn’t work out as I had to revert to the breaststroke during the actual day of the swim.
+Reflecting upon that experience now, I see there certainly is a science behind learning to swim freestyle.

-Stella: So then, when or what inspired you to become a coach?
+Stella: So then, when or what inspired you to become a swimming instructor?

 Shauqie: In February 2013, I started MySwim doing personal coachings and from there, I realised that each individual requires a specific approach.
 I furthered my research and came across one book that caught my attention; ‘The Complete Coaching System by Swim Smooth’.
 They put into words and a system what I was observing on a day to day basis.
 I was fascinated at how they can identify the personalities of different swimmers and develop a specific plan for each individual.